fluidattacks/makes-example/README.md

 [<img src="https://img.shields.io/badge/attr-easy-orange.svg" alt="easy">](#easy)

-Can be installed with just one command and has dozens of generic CI/CD builtins.
+Makes can be installed with just one command and has dozens of generic CI/CD builtins.

 ### Fast

 [<img src="https://img.shields.io/badge/attr-fast-blueviolet.svg" alt="fast">](#fast)

-Supports a distributed
+Makes supports a distributed
 and completely granular cache.

 ### Portable

 [<img src="https://img.shields.io/badge/attr-portable-violet.svg" alt="portable">](#portable)

-Runs on Docker, VM’s,
+Makes runs on Docker, VMs,
-and any linux-based OS.
+and any Linux-based OS.
-Such feature greatly simplifies the task of running applications and CI/CD jobs on both local (developer machines)
+Such a feature greatly simplifies the task of running applications and CI/CD jobs on both local (developer machines)